Jyoti Jibon Ghosh: Revolutionary activities

 Dinesh Gupta fought in the Battle of the Writers Building's Verandah and survived.
-After discussion it was decided by the Bengal Volunteers group that the first target would be James Peddy.
+After discussion it was decided by the Bengal Volunteers group that the first target would be District Magistrate James Peddy.
 Peddy would beat the salt satyagrahis to unconsciousness and killed some of them by kicking them.
 Further, he kicked unarmed women on the open streets, beat them and left them.
-A list of four names was sent to Calcutta Headquarters of Bengal volunteers for approval.
+A list of four names was sent to the Calcutta Headquarters of the Bengal volunteers for approval.
 They were Shashanka Dasgupta, Phani Kundu, Ghosh, and Bimal Dasgupta.
-On 7 April at around 5:00 p.m Peddi came to the fair with two officers, 16 trained police dogs, and 16 body guards for prize distribution.
-He was busy in the exhibition when Ghosh and Bimal Dasgupta suddenly shot at him.
-After the shotout they snatched a cycle and fled to the Salbani Jungle, there they boarded from two railway stations, Godapiasal railway station, Salboni railway station and reached Purulia by Gomo Passenger.
+On 7 April at around 5:00 p.m Peddy came to the fair with two officers, 16 trained police dogs, and 16 body guards for prize distribution.
+He was busy in the exhibition when Ghosh and Dasgupta shot at him.
+After the shootout they snatched a cycle and fled to the Salbani Jungle, there they boarded at different railway stations and reached Purulia.
 After that they spent some days in Asansol and Kolkata.
-Dasgupta's uncle Hiralal Dasgupta refused to give information about Pedi's killer and lost his job.
+Dasgupta's uncle Hiralal Dasgupta refused to give information about Peddys' killers and lost his job.
 He worked in Jharia coalfield for a period.